Kellytom/FileNameTagging/Beginners luck.md

 When you are done, copy the title of your file.
 Click on the "name your file" box at the top and paste in your filename.
 Add a ".md" extension.
 Click on the button at the bottom named "Commit new file"

 Click on the Files tab again, and it will give you a list of files in your repo.
 Click on your file to see what it looks like.
 You can also edit it and commit it again.
+There is an edit button on the top right side.
 There is a preview button on the top left of the editing screen.
+I like the zen editing mode (the button looks like a picture frame on the top left hand side of the file.

 #### What files should I make?